-- (1) Paragraph (2) applies where a person has been convicted of one or more offences specified in Schedule 1. - (2) If the Attorney General asks it to proceed under this paragraph, the Court may exercise its powers under this Part to make a confiscation order against the defendant, if satisfied that the defendant has died or absconded. - (3) Paragraph (4) applies where proceedings for one or more offences specified in Schedule 1 have been instituted against a person but have not been concluded. - (4) If the Attorney General asks it to proceed under this paragraph, the Court may exercise its powers under this Part to make a confiscation order against the defendant, if satisfied that the defendant has absconded. - (5) The power conferred by paragraph (4) may not be exercised at any time before the end of the period of 2 years beginning with the date that is, in the opinion of the Court, the date on which the defendant absconded. - (6) In any proceedings on an application under this Article - (a) Articles 5 and 7(6), (8) and (9) shall not apply; - (b) the Court shall not make a confiscation order against a person who has absconded unless it is satisfied that the Attorney General has taken reasonable steps to contact the person; and - (c) any person appearing to the Court to be likely to be affected by the making of a confiscation order by the Court shall be entitled to appear before the Court and make representations.
+- (1) Paragraph (2) applies where a person has been convicted of one or more offences specified in Schedule 1. - (2) If the Attorney General asks it to proceed under this paragraph, the Court may exercise its powers under this Part to make a confiscation order or an instrumentalities forfeiture order against the defendant, if satisfied that the defendant has died or absconded. - (3) Paragraph (4) applies where proceedings for one or more offences specified in Schedule 1 have been instituted against a person but have not been concluded. - (4) If the Attorney General asks it to proceed under this paragraph, the Court may exercise its powers under this Part to make a confiscation order or an instrumentalities forfeiture order against the defendant, if satisfied that the defendant has absconded.
+39 - (5) The power conferred by paragraph (4) may not be exercised at any time before the end of the period of 2 years beginning with the date that is, in the opinion of the Court, the date on which the defendant absconded. - (6) In any proceedings on an application under this Article - (a) Articles 5 and 7(6), (8) and (9) shall not apply; - (b) the Court shall not make a confiscation order or an instrumentalities forfeiture order against a person who has absconded unless it is satisfied that the Attorney General has taken reasonable steps to contact the person; and - (c) any person appearing to the Court to be likely to be affected by the making of a confiscation order or an instrumentalities forfeiture order by the Court shall be entitled to appear before the Court and make representations.

-10 Effect of confiscation order on sentencing of absconder
+10 Effect of confiscation order or instrumentalities forfeiture order on sentencing of absconder

-- (1) Where in the case of any defendant the Court has made a confiscation order by virtue of Article 9 it shall, in respect of the offence or (as the case may be) any of the offences concerned - (a) take account of the order before - (i) imposing any fine on the defendant, - (ii) making any order involving any payment by the defendant, or - (iii) making any forfeiture order under Article 29 of the Misuse of Drugs (Jersey) Law 1978, Article 26 of the Terrorism (Jersey) Law 2002 or Article 9 of the Proceeds of Crime (Cash Seizure) (Jersey) Law 2008; and - (b) subject to sub-paragraph (a), leave the order out of account in determining the appropriate sentence or other manner of dealing with the defendant.14 - (2) Where the Court has made a confiscation order by virtue of Article 9, and the defendant subsequently appears before the Court to be sentenced in respect of one or more of the offences concerned, Article 3(1) shall not apply so far as the defendant's appearance is in respect of that offence or those offences.
+- (1) Where in the case of any defendant the Court has made a confiscation order or an instrumentalities forfeiture order by virtue of Article 9 it shall, in respect of the offence or (as the case may be) any of the offences concerned - (a) take account of the orders before - (i) imposing any fine on the defendant, - (ii) making any order involving any payment by the defendant, or - (iii) making any forfeiture order under Article 29 of the Misuse of Drugs (Jersey) Law 1978, Article 26 of the Terrorism (Jersey) Law 2002 or Article 9 of the Proceeds of Crime (Cash Seizure) (Jersey) Law 2008; and - (b) subject to sub-paragraph (a), leave the order out of account in determining the appropriate sentence or other manner of dealing with the defendant. - (2) Where the Court has made a confiscation order or an instrumentalities forfeiture order by virtue of Article 9, and the defendant subsequently appears before the Court to be sentenced in respect of one or more of the offences concerned, neither Article 3(1) nor 28B(1) apply so far as the defendant's appearance is in respect of that offence or those offences.

-11 Enforcement of confiscation orders
+11 Enforcement of confiscation orders and instrumentalities forfeiture orders